infinityworks/101-Sessions/sessions/Snowflake-100/101/README.md

 - Getting data in
 - Querying
 - Getting data out
-- Automating data ingestion from s3
+- Ingesting data from a cloud provider
-    - Account integrations: connecting Snowflake to s3
+    - Storage Integrations: connecting Snowflake to S3
-    - IAM Roles
-        - What is an IAM role
-        - Configuring the role
     - Stages: Where the source data lives
-    - Landing data with Snowpipes
-        - Pushing data from the CLI